IBM-Cloud/terraform-provider-ibm/website/docs/d/tekton_pipeline.html.markdown

 	Nested scheme for **concurrency**:
 		* `max_concurrent_runs` - (Optional, Integer) Defines the maximum number of concurrent runs for this trigger.
 		  * Constraints: The minimum value is `0`.
 	* `cron` - (Optional, String) Needed only for timer trigger type.
 Cron expression for timer trigger.
+Maximum frequency is every 5 minutes.
 	  * Constraints: The maximum length is `253` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(\\*|([0-9]|1[0-9]|2[0-9]|3[0-9]|4[0-9]|5[0-9])|\\*\/([0-9]|1[0-9]|2[0-9]|3[0-9]|4[0-9]|5[0-9])) (\\*|([0-9]|1[0-9]|2[0-3])|\\*\/([0-9]|1[0-9]|2[0-3])) (\\*|([1-9]|1[0-9]|2[0-9]|3[0-1])|\\*\/([1-9]|1[0-9]|2[0-9]|3[0-1])) (\\*|([1-9]|1[0-2])|\\*\/([1-9]|1[0-2])) (\\*|([0-6])|\\*\/([0-6]))$/`.
-	* `disabled` - (Optional, Boolean) Defines if this trigger is disabled.
+	* `disabled` - (Optional, Boolean) flag whether the trigger is disabled.
 	* `event_listener` - (Optional, String) Event listener name.
 	  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
 	* `events` - (Optional, List) Needed only for git trigger type.
 Events object defines the events this git trigger listening to.
 	Nested scheme for **events**:
-		* `pull_request` - (Optional, Boolean) If true, the trigger will start when a pull request 'open' or 'update' event received.
+		* `pull_request` - (Optional, Boolean) If true, the trigger starts when tekton pipeline service receive a repo pull reqeust's 'open' or 'update' git webhook event.
-		* `pull_request_closed` - (Optional, Boolean) If true, the trigger will start when a pull request 'close' event received.
+		* `pull_request_closed` - (Optional, Boolean) If true, the trigger starts when tekton pipeline service receive a repo pull reqeust's 'close' git webhook event.
-		* `push` - (Optional, Boolean) If true, the trigger will start when a 'push' event received.
+		* `push` - (Optional, Boolean) If true, the trigger starts when tekton pipeline service receive a repo's 'push' git webhook event.
 	* `id` - (Optional, String) UUID.
 	  * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
-	* `name` - (Optional, String) Trigger name.
+	* `name` - (Optional, String) name of the duplicated trigger.
 	  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9][-0-9a-zA-Z_. ]{1,235}[a-zA-Z0-9]$/`.
 	* `properties` - (Optional, List) Trigger properties.
 	Nested scheme for **properties**:
 		* `default` - (Optional, String) Default option for SINGLE_SELECT property type.
+		  * Constraints: The maximum length is `253` characters.
+The minimum length is `1` character.
+The value must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
 		* `enum` - (Optional, List) Options for SINGLE_SELECT property type.
 		  * Constraints: The list items must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
 		* `href` - (Optional, String) General href URL.